Fort Bend County, Texas

 Fort Bend County is a county located in the U.S. state of Texas.
-The county was founded in 1837 and organized the next year.
+The county was founded on December 29, 1837, and organized the next year.
 It is named for a blockhouse at a bend of the Brazos River.
-The community developed around the fort in early days.The county seat is Richmond,and features other prominent cities such as Rosenberg which was named after a Swiss Emigrant.
+The community developed around the fort in early days.
+The county seat is Richmond.
 The largest city located entirely within the county borders is Sugar Land.
-The largest city by population in the county is Houston; however, most of Houston's population is located in neighboring Harris County.
+The largest city by population in the county is Houston, but most of Houston's population is located in neighboring Harris County.

 Fort Bend County is included in the Houston–The Woodlands–Sugar Land metropolitan statistical area.
-As of the 2020 census, the population was 822,779.
+As of the 2020 census, its population was 822,779, making it the state's eighth-most populous county, and was estimated to be 958,434 in 2024.
 In 2017, Forbes ranked it the fifth-fastest growing county in the United States.

-In 2015, Fort Bend County became Texas's wealthiest county, with a median household income of $95,389 and a median family income of $105,944, surpassing Collin and Rockwall Counties since the 2000 census.